Frequently Asked Questions

 How do I look after my original painting?

 As with prints your oil painting will do best in a moderately heated and stable environment.
 Extreme heat can cause the properties of many art materials to change.
 For example, sudden shifts between hot and cold can cause oil on canvas to expand and contract, cracking the paint slightly in the process.
 Keeping the temperature reasonably stable eliminates this cracking.

 Oils painted on board are more stable but humid or damp conditions should still be avoided.

 What is a giclee print?

 Printed artwork made using a specialized ink spray process ( giclee is a French term meaning "to spray").
 Giclee prints typically provide sharper images and better colour definition.
 Both the ink and archival paper onto which the giclee image is transferred can offer up to 70 years light-fastness and UV-resistance under appropriate display conditions.
-We produce our own giclee prints using an Epson large format printer and genuine Epson Ultrachrome inks on Innova Photo Art Paper.
+We produce our own giclee prints using an Epson large format printer and genuine Epson Ultrachrome inks on 100% cotton Innova Fine Art Paper.